Dispute resolution under the subcontract

 • adjudication is an interim decision and therefore the adjudicator could make the wrong decision in both fact and in law provided that they answer the question referred to them.

 The notice of adjudication is vital as it sets out the dispute and the confines of the adjudicator's jurisdiction, i.e. the adjudicator can only answer the question they are asked in their decision, to do otherwise is to exceed their jurisdiction.
-P.1(3) of the Scheme states the notice of adjudication should set out:
+Part 1(3) of the Scheme states the notice of adjudication should set out:

 • details of where and when the dispute has arisen